 Howard remains incredibly emotionally distant.
 We assume this is because he lost someone who he loved and no longer can connect with others.
-The sad and tragic irony here is Howard's emotional state probably be - sadly - similar to what it may have been like prior to the ending of the world.
+The sad and tragic irony here is Howard's emotional state probably be - sadly - similar to what it may have been like before the ending of the world.
 For Howard, the world already ended when he lost his loved one.

-The only time Howard shows any type of vibrancy and life is when he allows himself to be absorbed by "old-time" music.
+The only time Howard shows any vibrancy and life is when he allows himself to be absorbed by "old-time" music.
 Perhaps the sounds of the jukebox bring him back to a happier time.
 His viewings of the 1980's classic teen film 16 Candles, a comedy, are a melancholy experience rather than a joyful one.
 The film only reminds him of a lost beloved.

 Science-fiction is a genre designed to be thought-provoking and inspiring.
-10 Cloverfield Lane may be generating a subliminal message to audience members to reevaluate their lonely lot in life and break out of the self-contained world they live in.
+10 Cloverfield Lane may be generating a subliminal message to audience members to reevaluate their lonely lot in life and break out of the self-contained world they live.
 Or the film could be sending messages to stay in one's place and remain safe.

 Lonely Existences Have Their Rewards

 As lonely as it may be to live in an underground bunker, doing so is far preferable to a horrible demise on the surface.
-Lonely existences are sometimes necessary depending on a person's circumstances.
+Lonely existences are sometimes necessary, depending on a person's circumstances.
 No one would want to remain in a bunker forever and, perhaps, there will come a time when leaving the bunker is appropriate.
 Similarly, there could be points in one's life in which loneliness and complacency are worth embracing for the short-term with an eye on the long-term benefits of such decisions.
-Maybe right now just isn't the most advisable time to change jobs.
+Maybe right now isn't the most advisable time to change jobs.